binary-apple/react2025q3/README.md

-# 🪄 Harry Potter characters
+# 🪄 Harry Potter Characters Search Tool

 Welcome to my application!
 This project is part of a [RS School React course](https://rs.school/courses/reactjs) and demonstrates key React concepts.
 The application allows users to search and browse a list of characters from the Harry Potter universe.